scottzach1/Project-Beans/project_requirement/project-requirement.md

 - understand telemetry operations.
 - Operating aircraft applications

 Users should have an understanding of how this package will be applied to their own specific projects.
 It's also important that the users are able to fully comply with all of the health and safety regulations required by their local Authority body on civil aviation if a rocket is intended to be launched.

 #### 1.3.4 Limitations

 **Sensor Data and broadcasting limitations**

 One of the main requirements is to store sensor data.
 This must be done at a fast enough rate.
 Not all of the sensors have the same polling speed so the complete state of the rocket (as seen through the sensors), can only be updated at the rate of the slowest sensor.

 Terrain, distance and weather conditions will affect the strength and reliability of the broadcast data to the base-station.
 This will limit the range and conditions in which the rocket can operate in.
 The rocket should only be operated in line of sight of the base station to ensure a reliable connection.

+GPS data is also extremely likely to become inaccessible during launch, so we cannot rely on this at any point when the rocket is in flight.

 **Conditions**

 The rocket is not designed to be waterproof, neither is the control system designed to handle interaction with rain and high wind.
 Therefore, for protection of the onboard electronics, the rocket should be launched only on clear days with a wind speed less than 10 knots.

 **Launch sites**